Dr Sarah ParryTitle

 - 'Public Sociology' and the role of social science in society

-My current research interests focus on the relationship between gender and environment in over-developed countries.
+My current research interests focus on relations between gender and environment in over-developed countries.
 Through research with colleagues as part of the Sustainable Practices Research Group, and building on knowledge acquired through my previous research on stem cell research and genomics, I became puzzled because the majority of environmental social science research and writing in mainstream publications remains largely gender-blind.
-This puzzle propelled me to return to feminist works produced under the banner of ecofeminism, and my interests grew from there.
-I am currently working on a critical review of existing insights into gender-environment relations, while also developing empirical projects to help take these important issues forward.
+This puzzle propelled me to return to feminist works produced under the banner of ecofeminism, then on to more recent research focussed on gender-environment relations, and my interests grew from there.
+I am currently writing about the gender-environment-household nexus.

 Sustainable Practices Research Group (2010 - 2013)